How DataSunrise Helps to Comply with GDPR, SOX, PCI DSS and HIPAA Requirements

 Since DataSunrise is a powerful security tool, it can help its users to achieve and maintain compliance with some data security standards such as GDPR, SOX, PCI DSS and HIPAA.
 To accomplish this not-so-easy task, DataSunrise has four components at its disposal: Data Audit, Data Security, Data Masking and Sensitive Data Discovery.

-As its name suggests, this component is used for database audit tasks.
+As its name suggests, the data audit module is used for database audit tasks.
 Basically, the firewall performs continuous database traffic monitoring and collects information on all user actions and modifications made to database contents.

 It is the basic tool DataSunrise utilizes to counter various harmful actions: it prevents unauthorized access and defends the database against SQL injections.